rushatgabhane/GitToDo/README.md

 # GitToDo
-Streamline your workflow with ToDo list for your GitHub notifications.
-Available for MacOS.
+ToDo list for your GitHub notifications.
+Available on MacOS.
+Streamline your workflow, stay on top of issues and pull requests.

 ## Features
 * Menu bar app